shahabbukhari/Python-30-Days/Day05/README.md

 # Networked Technology
 ## TCP/IP
-**TCP/IP** stands for *Transmission Control Protocol/Internet Protocol*.
+**TCP/IP** stands for *Transmission Control Protocol/Internet Protocol*. its on a transport layer.
 TCP/IP is a set of standardized rules that allow computers to communicate on a network such as the internet.
 ![TCP/IP](img/tcp_ip.png)

 ### How do TCP and IP differ?